 Turkey Tail is your immune-boosting big gun.

-Turkey tail has strong antiviral and antimicrobial properties making it effective preventing and/or treating the common cold and flu.
+Turkey tail is an adaptogenic mushroom with strong antiviral and antimicrobial properties making it effective preventing and/or treating the common cold and flu.

 Turkey tail mushrooms have two powerful polysaccharides called PSP and PSK which are being extensively studied in research, specifically for their effects on boosting immune function in cancer patients going through chemotherapy.